Surgeon Q&A: What About TAVR for Bicuspid Aortic Valves?

 Great questions are coming in from our patient community about the use of transcatheter aortic valve replacement (TAVR) for the treatment of bicuspid aortic valves.
 If you didn’t know, TAVR is a non-invasive approach to aortic valve replacement that does not require an incision to the patient’s sternum or ribs.
 TAVR was approved by the FDA in 2011 for “high risk” patients.
 In 2016, the FDA approved TAVR for “intermediate risk” patients.
 Recently, clinical trials have launched to test the safety and efficacy of TAVR in “low risk” patients.

-To educate our community about the use of TAVR and bicuspid aortic valves, I reached out to Dr. James Wudel, a leading cardiac surgeon at Nebraska Heart Institute.
+To educate our community about the use of TAVR and bicuspid aortic valves, I reached out to Dr. James Wudel, a leading cardiac surgeon at Sanford Health in Sioux Falls, South Dakota.
 Dr. Wudell is a TAVR expert who has helped many patients from our community.

 Dr. Wudel Says…